Laetitia Pilkington: Move to London

 To escape her suitors and infamy, she returned to London in 1739.
 During the journey she had been propositioned first by a wealthy man who wanted her to be his mistress and later by a Welsh clergyman.
 She took up residence under the name of "Mrs. Meade".

 In London, Colley Cibber became her acquaintance and advised her on how to make money from the press, as he had previously done with his Apology for the Life of Colley Cibber, Comedian.
 She took up lodgings opposite White's, an exclusive club in St James and engaged in witty combat with members that stood outside.
 These exchanges led to her working as the in-house wit and writer for club members.
 She also sold verses to Cibber's friends to pass off as their own.
 In 1739 Dodsley published her long poem The Statues: or, The Trial of Constancy.
 A Tale for the Ladies, which was about male sexual inconstancy.
 She lived commission to commission and was arrested in 1742 for a two pound debt.
 She was imprisoned for three months in the Marshalsea gaol.
 Her financial crisis worsened as she attempted to pay the costs of her imprisonment during which she struggled to pay for her food.
 She wrote to numerous requests for help with Cibber was able to arrange sixteen dukes to send her a guinea each.
-Further assistance came from Delany, an Irish acquaintance who sent her twelve guineas with instruction that she could collect it from his printer and novelist Samuel Richardson.
+Further assistance came from Rev. Patrick Delany, an Irish acquaintance who sent her twelve guineas with instruction that she could collect it from his printer and novelist Samuel Richardson.

 After being released from prison she approached Richardson at his home and was invited in for lunch and dinner.
 As well as passing on Delany's money Richardson also contributed two guineas of his own and encouraged her.
 Richardson later consulted with her on aspects of his novel Clarissa.

 In 1743, she followed Cibber's advice and began seeking subscribers for her Memoirs.
 Her ex-husband Matthew ensured that the Memoirs would not be published in London.